andrelohmann/vagrant-odoo_development/README.md

 ## content

-This vagrant machine will install odoo from source to enable you quickly for odoo plugin development.
+This vagrant machine will install odoo from deb nightly builds to enable you quickly for odoo plugin development.
 It is based on a few roles, that are solving the dependencies.

 ## Prequesites